Threads of Time

 A few years ago, a newspaper notice caught my attention.
 The Rocky Mountain Quilt Museum was having a garage sale, to clear out a backlog of fabric and supplies.
-On the appointed day, I made a beeline to Golden, and was not disappointed.
-Various fabric ends from bolts of reproduced vintage calico cotton were available for purchase.
-They practically leapt into my basket, and have come in handy many times since.
+On the appointed day, I made a beeline to Golden, a mountain town in the Denver foothills, and was not disappointed.
+Various fabric ends from bolts of cotton with vintage calico designs were available for purchase.
+They jumped into my basket, and have come in handy for many projects since.

-Fabric is a handy writing metaphor for history.
-Threads in the cloth represent stories and timelines.
-Elements combine and blend to create a greater historical fabric of events and people who interacted, reflecting usage, tastes and culture from long ago.
+Fabric is also a handy writing metaphor for history.
+Threads in the cloth represent stories, people and timelines.
+Elements combine and blend to create a greater historical fabric of events and characters who interacted, reflecting usage, tastes and culture from long ago.

-When I recently came across the remainder of the fabric I had purchased, the enchanting designs once again took me back in time.
-They brought to mind wallpaper of the late 1800s in the American West, and precious fabric purchased by pioneers for handmade clothing, dresses, aprons, shirts, blouses, bonnets, and curtains.
+When I recently came across the remainder of the vintage fabric, the enchanting designs once again took me back in time.
+They brought to mind wallpaper of the late 1800s in the American West, and precious cloth purchased by pioneers for handmade clothing, dresses, aprons, shirts, blouses, bonnets, and curtains.
 Consider these common objects and images as they evoke thoughts and visions from the past.